Driving instructor

 A driving instructor is a person who is hired by a new driver who is learning how to improve their skills - often for an upcoming practical test.
 Different countries have different rules regarding permits and other regulations.
 Driving instructors have several tasks such as teaching new drivers the theory and techniques needed to carefully operate various types of vehicles such as cars, motorcycles, trucks and buses.
-A driving instructor has several names and can be recognized as: Auto Driving Instructor, Educator, Instructor, Teacher or Truck Driving Instructor.
+A driving instructor has several names and can be recognized as: auto driving instructor, educator, instructor, teacher, driver trainer or truck driving instructor.

 Duties and responsibilities

 The duties and responsibilities of a driving instructor are to manage the theory class timings, teach the driving students about the right traffic rules and inform student drivers with safety driving procedures.
 In addition to that, driving instructors supply their students with information about emergency situations.

 After the classes about theory knowledge, driving instructors help their driving students in practically learning how to drive a car individually.
 At the beginning, the driving instructor teaches the student how to use a steering wheel, how to reverse and how to park.
 In addition, the driving instructor advises the student about their level of improvement in practical driving and then the student is informed about the date of practical test on the road.